syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Populate-Data.md

-### WebApi
+### Web API

-Using [ej.WebApiAdaptor](http://helpjs.syncfusion.com/js/datamanager/data-adaptors#webapi-adaptor), you can bind WebApi service data to TreeView as shown in below code example.
+Using [ej.WebApiAdaptor](http://helpjs.syncfusion.com/js/datamanager/data-adaptors#webapi-adaptor), you can bind Web API service data to TreeView as shown in below code example.